 - 1.1 Premises.
-Landlord hereby leases to Tenant, on the terms and conditions hereinafter set forth, the real estate located in the City of Southfield, Oakland County, Michigan with an address of 24590 Lahser Road, Southfield, Michigan 48034 and more particularly described on Exhibit "A" attached hereto (the "Land"), and all improvements located on the Land (the Land and such improvements as they may exist from time to time, hereinafter referred to as the "Premises"). - 1.2 Master Lease.
+Landlord hereby leases to Tenant, on the terms and conditions hereinafter set forth, the real estate located in the City of Warren, Oakland County, Michigan with an address of 4257 Bart Street, Warren, Michigan 48091 and more particularly described on Exhibit "A" attached hereto (the "Land"), and all improvements located on the Land (the Land and such improvements as they may exist from time to time, hereinafter referred to as the "Premises"). - 1.2 Master Lease.
 This Lease is subordinate and subject to the Master Lease.
 Landlord represents and warrants to Tenant that the terms of this Lease are not inconsistent with the terms of the Master Lease, and Tenant's compliance with the terms of this Lease will not constitute a breach of the terms of the Master Lease.
 Landlord hereby indemnifies Tenant against all liability, judgments, damages, claims, costs and expenses, including, without limitation, reasonable attorneys' fees arising out of or relating to Landlord's breach of the covenants, representations or warranties under the Master Lease.
+Landlord as Tenant under the Master Lease has the capacity to enter this Lease with Tenant.
+Landlord warrants that it has not received any notice, and has not actual knowledge, of any default by Landlord under the Master Lease.

 1.3 Services Agreement.

-In accordance with the terms and conditions of that certain "Services Agreement" of even or similar date herewith, by and between Landlord and Tenant, Landlord has contractually agreed to manage and operate the Premises and the school located on the Premises, and in connection with the same, Landlord is obligated to fulfill certain obligations assigned to Tenant under the terms of this Lease (the "Services Obligations").
+A. In accordance with the terms and conditions of that certain "Services Agreement" of even or similar date herewith, by and between Landlord and Tenant, Landlord has contractually agreed to manage and operate the Premises and the school located on the Premises, and in connection with the same, Landlord is obligated to fulfill certain obligations assigned to Tenant under the terms of this Lease (the "Services Obligations").
 In the event that Landlord fails to timely perform or fulfill one or more of the Services Obligations and said failure (a) is not otherwise excused, or subject to notice and an unexpired cure period, by the terms of the Services Agreement, and (b) is not due to the fault of Tenant, then said failure, in and of itself, shall not be deemed to be a Default by Tenant under the terms of this Lease.
 The foregoing sentence shall be of no further force and effect in the event of expiration or termination of the Services Agreement for any reason.